oktadev/okta-dac-docs/docs/guide/architecture.md

 #### SUPERUSERS Group

 We mentioned "Super Admins" before so let's go over how we modeled this in Okta.
 As previously described [here](/guide/#super-admin), the "Super Admin" __role__ allows access to the **okta-dac Super Admin UI**.
 As shown in the diagram above, this is simply a __SUPERUSERS__ group.
-The way okta-dac is implemented, if a user belongs to this group, they will see the Super Admin UI when logging into otkta-dac.
+The way okta-dac is implemented, if a user belongs to this group, they will see the Super Admin UI when logging into okta-dac.
 On the other hand, if they are not in this group, they will see the Tenant Admin UI.

 How does okta-dac know which UI to present?
 We [configure Okta](/setup/org-setup.html#_6-add-custom-claims) to include the list of groups memberships in users' JWTs.
 Then, business logic implemented by the okta-dac app inspects the JWT information to determine if the user is a super admin or not.